 How Limiting Carbs in Your Coffee Creamer Improves Metabolic Flexibility

 One of the reasons intermittent fasting is effective for helping you gain metabolic flexibility is that as you go without food, your body runs out of stored glucose or glycogen.
-That usually happens after fasting for about 12 hours, when your body resorts to using fat cells to produce ketones.
-Adding carbs to your coffee will provide a supply of glucose and cause your body to produce insulin.
+That usually happens after fasting for about 12 hours, when your body uses fat cells to produce ketones.
+Adding carbs to your coffee will supply glucose and cause your body to produce insulin.
 You want to avoid both.

 Want to learn more about how to use intermittent fasting for metabolic flexibility?
 Read Ultimate Guide to Intermittent Fasting for Weight Loss.